10 Tips For Creating An Effective Online Survey

 4. Place sensitive questions at the end

-After answering other questions, participants will be open to sharing more sensitive or personal information, like age or education level.
+After answering other questions, participants will be open to sharing more sensitive or personal information, such as their age group or their household income.
 Therefore, it is wise to place your more sensitive or personal questions near the end of your online questionnaire.